 One of the BPVs to be protected by the conservation easement is historical and cultural values, to the extent they are protected by state and federal laws.
-The conservation easement provides for the development of cultural structures (roundhouse and summer huts) that will be utilized for traditional demonstration and to educate the public about Native American traditional practices used in the area.
+The conservation easement provides for the development of cultural structures (arbor, roundhouse and summer huts) that will be utilized for traditional ceremonies.

-Recommendations for Conservation Easement and Fee Simple Donation
+3. Recommendations for Conservation Easement and Fee Simple Donation